Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 - Make sure your Google account is setup locally `gcloud auth list`
 - Make sure gcloud points to your project
+    - List all projects in your account:
+    `gcloud projects list`
+    - You can check current project with:
+    `gcloud config get-value project`
+    - Set current project:
     `gcloud config set project <project-id>`
-    - You can check current project with
-    `gcloud config get-value project`
     - Use project ID, it must exists in your console (https://console.cloud.google.com), if it does not exists, create it beforehand.
 - To deploy the app
     `gcloud app deploy`